 By default, J2EE agents in the Policy Agent 2.2 release work with Access Manager 7.
 While the 2.2 release of Policy Agent requires some configuration to work with Access Manager 6.3 Patch 1 or greater, the amount of configuration required is relatively limited.
-For more information, see "Configuring A J2EE Agent With Access Manager 6.3" on page 54.
+For more information, see "Installing and Configuring the Apache Tomcat 6.0 Agent With Access Manager 6.3" on page 51.